GaoLab1/NonRigidReg/README.md

 **Installation guide**
 --------

-Download the cold and put the path in the search path of Matlab.
+Download the code and unzip the file to desktop.
+Put the path in the search path of Matlab.
 Installation time is less than 5 minutes.
 The code does not require any non-standard hardware to run.

 **Demo**
 --------